kiboschool/course-industry-experience-1/src/lessons/interviews/interviewing-basics.md

 ## Before the Interview
+Three key steps to take before the interview are:
+1. Research the company and role
+2. Plan for logistics
+3. Master your emotions

+Let's explore each in more detail.

 ### Research
-Before an interview, research the company.
+Before an interview, research the company and the role.
 To do so:

+- Read the job description thoroughly and note the skills and attributes required
-- Visit the company's website and read their blog and social media pages.
+- Visit the company's website and read their blog and social media pages
-- Look for news articles about the company.
+- Look for news articles about the company
-- Use online resources like Glassdoor, Indeed, LinkedIn, and Vault.
+- Use online resources like Glassdoor, Indeed, and LinkedIn to read about the company

 Your aim is to understand, as much as possible, the company's milestones, priorities, mission and values